xjm/specification/tuf-spec.md

     order of appearance.

       * **5.4.6.2.1**.
-If the current delegation is a multi-role delegation, recursively visit each role, and check that each has signed exactly the same non-custom metadata (i.e., length and hashes) about the target (or the lack of any such metadata).
+If the current delegation is a multi-role delegation, recursively visit each role, and check that a defined threshold of roles has signed exactly the same non-custom metadata (i.e., length and hashes) about the target (or the lack of any such metadata).

       * **5.4.6.2.2**.
 If the current delegation is a terminating delegation, then jump to step 5.5.